dubasdey/log4j2-jsonevent-layout/README.md

 Check the Log4j2 configuration java doc for more references https://logging.apache.org/log4j/2.x/manual/configuration.html

 ### Optional Attributes

 * locationInfo - Adds location info to the Trace
 * singleLine - Removes \r and \n in JSON String
 * htmlSafe - Escapes additional characters to print the JSON on HTML pages.
+* newLineFormat - Custom new line for each line (if singleLine is off) or the final line (if singleLine is on)
 * plainContextMap - Prints the content of the ContextMap in the root as __key:value__ instead of a contextMap object with the values
 * charset - Charset to use (Default UTF-8)
 * UserField - Collection of user fields with __key__ and __value__ that will be printed in the LogEntry